ALL Metrics

 Conclusion

 Sample size derivation using longitudinal design method for studies with multiple assessments can be considered of substantial benefit in cost and time although the challenge of estimating the variance-covariance matrix remains.
+When within subject correlations are low, averaging treatment effects across multiple time points may increase estimator variance, thereby reducing efficiency relative to a single and well-chosen time point comparison.
 Also, to be noted that the distance between the timepoints is not taken into consideration by the sample size with multiple timepoints derivation method which could be a topic of further research.

 Software availability